 We all know the benefits of digitalization by now.
 Automation gets the job done right, consistently, and quicker than even the most skilled worker.
 Digital reporting allows detailed insights in a time frame that was unimaginable just a few years ago.
 But how do you leverage these technologies to protect your manufacturing business from disruption?
 We’ve laid out five key digital strategies for business continuity below.

-1. Automate whatever you can.
+- Automate whatever you can.
 There’s an argument among the technophobic that the more machinery in the works, the more glitches can gum them up.
 While they aren’t completely wrong, a slight delay on an automated manufacturing system can still beat fully functional manual controls on quality, consistency, speed, and price.

 Simply put though, the more you automate, the more you avoid disruption.
 Software can run repetitive, rule-based tasks without fatigue.
 Robotics can lift without risking injury and perform fine-skill tasks with minutes of programming instead of years of training.
 What’s often underestimated though is the production quality and consistency you gain from transferring your employees off these repetitive tasks and onto problem-solving.
-After all, if they don’t physically have to keep the floor running in a crisis, that’s more minds and more hands to manage the issue.
+After all, if they don’t physically have to keep the floor running in a crisis, that’s more minds and more hands to manage the issue. - Use analytics to stay informed early.
+Timing is everything in a crisis.
+The sooner you know something has gone awry, the faster you can mitigate the issue and prevent it from disrupting operations further down the line.
+A digitalized manufacturing line and data-driven reporting can do more than monitor changes in your system.

 Algorithms can crawl through your data to predict business interruptions and propose solutions to prevent them and shore up vulnerabilities.
 This can be anything from spotting patterns in employee behavior to identifying consistent supplier issues to alerting you to impacts on areas of your business that you hadn’t previously considered.
-With the right tools and dashboards, managers can monitor manufacturing productivity while proactively running scenarios for crises on a level that simply isn’t possible without the power of data.
+With the right tools and dashboards, managers can monitor manufacturing productivity while proactively running scenarios for crises on a level that simply isn’t possible without the power of data. - Leverage multiple digital communications tools.
+When something disrupts manufacturing production, your employees want to stay in near-constant communication.
+Empowering them with digital tools beyond just email—from communication software to production management software—will help them know what’s coming next.
+It will help everyone across locations stay on the same page and apply the same strategy to solve the problem.

-4. Provide the right tools.
+Opening the channels between employees also gives them a chance to vent and get a little light-hearted.
+With that boost in morale comes a boost in production.
+If they’ve been consistently communicating before any disruption, they’ll also have a better capacity to function as a team. - Provide the right tools.
 Sometimes this means ensuring your organization has the right technology like disk mirroring to prevent data loss or an MES to optimize your manufacturing system.
 But it can also mean keeping a surplus of vital supplies or making sure you know which staff members need to be where in a crisis.

-5. Empower your team.
+Running business continuity tests is essential to know what tools you’ll need amid disruption and to train rapid recovery techniques.
+While tests can be as simple as a tabletop exercise, full emergency simulations provide the best training.
+Digital platforms often have these kinds of tests built-in and can provide you with data regarding how your team performed and where they need to improve. - Empower your team.
 The longer employees must wait on instructions or approval, the longer a disruption impacts your business.
 If you can empower your employees with tools like digital work instructions for troubleshooting, you can allow them to solve the simplest disruptions on their own.
 Integrating more modern training practices also enables business continuity by cutting back on tribal knowledge and any crisis the sudden loss of a long-term employee might engender.

 You can also empower your team mid-crisis if you have digital work instruction software deployed by sending out or updating instructions in real-time.
 As you receive feedback about impacts in one area you can adjust them.
 Digitizing in this sense can turn the ever-changing communication of “what to do” in a crisis from a source of confusion to one of rapid evolution.